mraza007/Python-for-beginners/lists.md

 # This can also be used to convert into strings
 [str(x) for x in nums]
 # This will print everything in the list that was present in int.
+# We can also use the conditonal statements in lists
+[x for x in num if x%2==0]
+#This will print all the even numbers in the lists
 ```